 3. Bone Density

 Your bone density generally begins to decrease, because estrogen production also decreases after the age of 35.
 Estrogen protects bone mass.
-This decrease in density does not necessarily go into osteoporosis, especially if you adopt a healthful lifestyle and refrain from smoking, increase your calcium intake, and get plenty of exercise.
+This decrease in density does not necessarily go into osteoporosis, especially if you adopt a healthful lifestyle and refrain from smoking, increase your calcium intake, and get plenty of exercises.

 4. Gray or Thinning Hair